 David, on behalf of the sponsor, notified the Homeowners that we now have the right to elect our Condo Board

 David opened nominations for Board membership.
 Four people expressed interest in serving on the Board: Adam Hausman, John Riccardi, AiméeDrouin and Claude Simon.
-Silverstoneretains one Board seat as owner of the retail unit in accordance with the Offering Plan
+Sponsorretains one Board seat as owner of the retail unit in accordance with the Offering Plan

-Given that there are five Board seats and five people interested in serving, we dispensed with a formal election and agreed by consensus that the Board would consist of Adam Hausman, John Riccardi AiméeDrouin, Claude Simon and David Speiser (as representative of Silverstone; David also asked that Andrew Chadsey be copied on all correspondence directed to David)
+Given that there are five Board seats and five people interested in serving, we dispensed with a formal election and agreed by consensus that the Board would consist of Adam Hausman, John Riccardi AiméeDrouin, Claude Simon and David Speiser (as representative of Sponsor; David also asked that Andrew Chadsey be copied on all correspondence directed to David)

 The Board agreed by consensus to the following officers: